tanoconsulting/ezmigrationbundle2/README.md

 TanoConsulting eZ-Migration-2 Bundle
 ====================================

-The replacement of [kaliop/ezmigrationbundle](https://github.com/kaliop-uk/ezmigrationbundle) for eZPlatform 3.
+The replacement of [kaliop/ezmigrationbundle](https://github.com/kaliop-uk/ezmigrationbundle) for eZPlatform 3 (aka.
+Ibexa DXP).

 This bundle makes it easy to programmatically deploy changes to eZPlatform database structure and contents.

-It is inspired by the [DoctrineMigrationsBundle](http://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html)
+It is inspired by the [DoctrineMigrationsBundle](https://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html)

-You can think of it as the great-grandson of the legacy [ezxmlinstaller](https://github.com/ezsystems/ezxmlinstaller) extension.

-*WORK IN PROGRESS*

-Please read [WHATSNEW.md](WHATSNEW.md) for details!
+*WORK IN PROGRESS* Please read [WHATSNEW.md](WHATSNEW.md) for details!

 ## Requirements